Best Winter Speech and Language Books for Therapy

 Click here for this idea from teachpreschool.org: I had a large mitten shape made out of tape on the floor to use as our mitten prop.
 Instead of animals, we had children climbing in our mitten to keep warm.
 As the story went along, each child was invited to climb into the mitten and since our mitten was getting full, the children had to adjust how they sat in the mitten so they would all fit inside.
 And at the end of our story, all the children were thrown out of the mitten because someone gave a big sneeze!
 Only our mitten didn’t fall apart!

 A great lesson with the books The Mitten and The Hat is to compare and contrast the two books with your class.
 As a group, complete a Venn Diagram on the two stories.
-Click here to download one – enlarge it to use with your class.
-After you have compared the two books as a class, have you students team with a buddy and complete a compare and contrast sheet.
-Click here to download a Compare and Contrast activity sheet you can use with your students.
+After you have compared the two books as a class, have your students team with a buddy and complete a compare and contrast sheet.

 Spanish versions of these two books: El Miton and El Sombrero